adlnet/xapi-profiles/xapi-profiles-spec.md

 `@id` | The identifier or short name of the template, in the form :name `name` | a language map of descriptive names for the statement template `definition` | A language map of descriptions of the purpose and usage of the statement template `allowedSolo` | Optional.
-A boolean.
+A boolean, default false.
 If true, this Statement Template can be used as a single statement Implied Pattern (see that section).
 All Statement Templates MUST be used in Patterns or be allowedSolo true, and MAY be both.
 `deprecated` | Optional.
-A boolean.
+A boolean, default false.
 If true, this template is deprecated.
 `verb` | *Optional*.
 Verb IRI
 `objectActivityType` | *Optional*.
 Object activity type IRI `contextGroupingActivityType` | *Optional*.
 Array of contextActivities grouping activity type IRIs